 "From Paper to Persona," observes and assesses the challenge to publishers and journalism posed by the Attention Age.
-It suggests the next newsroom will originate news, aggregate news from others and deliver this to individuals based on their persona3 - a unique combination of age, sex, race, income and education, their values, attitudes, interests, lifestyles, groups and their physical location on earth.
+It suggests the next newsroom will originate news, aggregate news from others and deliver this to individuals based on their "persona."
+What's a persona?
+It's a profile -- a set of interests and attributes presented by the user in a particular context such as health care.
+In a different context or role - say news reading or purchasing - the user might present a different persona, or mix of elements, attributes and interests - all drawn from the same verified dataset of age, sex, race, income and education, interests, lifestyle choices, groups and physical location on earth.
+The user maintains the core dataset with the help of their curator, agent, broker, steward or "infovalet."

 As a result, the defining challenge for news organizations in the 21st century is no longer just selling ads and charging for proprietary stories, but learning to help the public knowledgeably manage our attention to and sharing of ubiquitous, disaggregated information.
-News has become a service, not a product.
+The value of news has become the service, not a physical product, or single story.

 For publishers, connecting individuals with journalism and information they need to be informed, engaged citizens means asking about their interests, friends and groups -- understanding who they are.
 The Internet lacks common protocols enabling convenient, trustworthy sharing of identity -- a user's 'persona,' on the user's terms.
-Establishing a trust, identity and information commerce exchange is an opportunity for publishers.
+Establishing a trust, identity, privacy and information commerce exchange is an opportunity for publishers.